varnishcache/varnish-cache/doc/sphinx/tutorial/peculiarities.rst

 ~~~~~~~~~~

 Varnish Cache has an admin console.
 You can connect it it through the
-``varnishadm`` command.
-In order to connect the user needs to be able to
+:ref:`varnishadm(1)` command.
+In order to connect the user needs to be
-read `/etc/varnish/secret` in order to authenticate.
+able to read `/etc/varnish/secret` in order to authenticate.

 Once you've started the console you can do quite a few operations on
 Varnish, like stopping and starting the cache process, load VCL,